geberit/Revit.TestRunner/README.md

 ![alt text](/images/testrunner_ui_executed.png)

 ### Console application
-Instead of running test from the standalone application, tests can also be executed by the consol application.
+Instead of running test from the standalone application, tests can also be executed by the console application.

 ### Write Tests
 Create a test project in your solution and get the NUnit nuget package.

-Let’s have a look to the SampleTest class.
-As you see, test are marked by the NUnit Attribute ‘Test’.
+Let us have a look to the SampleTest class.
+As you see, test is marked by the NUnit Attribute ‘Test’.
 Also ‘SetUp’ and ‘TearDown’ Attributes are supported.

 ```c#
 public class SampleTest